php-telegram-bot/telegram-bot-manager/README.md

 You can name this file whatever you like, it just has to be somewhere inside your PHP project (preferably in the root folder to make things easier).
 (Let's assume our file is called `manager.php`)

-Let's start off with a simple example that uses the Webhook method:
+Let's start off with a simple example that uses the webhook method:
 ```php
 <?php